edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 description: Manage the availability and location of your products in the warehouse using the Brainchip AKD1000 for fast and seamless detection using Machine Vision.
 ---

-# Gesture Appliances Control with Pose Detection - BrainChip AKD1000
+# Inventory Stock Tracker - FOMO - BrainChip ADK1000

 Created By:
 Christopher Mendez